hannahhguo/GitLab/answers.md

 git checkout top_ten
 git merge test
 ```
+git would merge the branches test & top_ten to become one branch; test would become the obsolete branch (i.e. merges into top_ten).

 7. What do you think would happen if you ran the following commands?
 What branches would change, and how?